 I can vouch for it personally.
 In 2019 I made my own cross-country journey, still a highlight of my bike travel résumé.
-I’m a born-and-raised Californian, and I absorbed more of my country during that one summer than I had in my whole life prior.
+In 2021 I set out again traveling south to north, border-to-border between Mexico and Canada, for a more wild and rugged journey along the continental divide.
+I’m a born-and-raised Californian, and I absorbed more of my country during these summer journeys than I had in my whole life prior.

 If you’re in the planning stages of a cross-country adventure, or even if the idea is just starting to tickle your fancy, these important tips – based on my own experience and that of other cross-country cyclists – will get you one step closer to making it happen.
 And you definitely should make it happen.